-- See Full Prescribing Information for recommended dosages and administration information for adult and pediatric patients - ...DOSAGE FORMS AND STRENGTHS Lidocaine hydrochloride injection: 1%, 2% - ····CONTRAINDICATIONS - Known hypersensitivity to any local anesthetic agent of the amide-type or to other components of lidocaine hydrochloride injection. - ----WARNINGS AND PRECAUTIONS-- - Dose-Related Toxicity: Monitor cardiovascular and respiratory vital signs and patient's state of consciousness after injection of lidocaine hydrochloride injection (5.1) - Methemoglobinemia: Cases of methemoglobinemia have been reported in association with local anesthetics use.
-See full prescribing information for more details on managing these risks.
-(5.2) - Chondrolysis with Intra-Articular Infusion: Avoid Intra-articular infusions as there have been post-marketing reports of chondrolysis in patients receiving - Allergic-Type Reactions to Sulfites in Lidocaine Hydrochloride Injection and Anaphylactic Reactions: Lidocaine hydrochloride injection without epinephrine does not contain sodium metabisulfite (5.6) - Risk of Systemic Toxicities with Unintended Intravascular or Intrathecal Injection: Unintended intravascular or intrathecal injection may be associated with systemic toxicities, including CNS or cardiorespiratory depression and coma, progression ultimately to respiratory arrest.
-Aspirate for blood prior to each dose of lidocaine hydrochloride injection (5.7)
+- Known hypersensitivity to any local anesthetic agent of the amide-type or to other components of lidocaine hydrochloride injection. ···· WARNINGS AND PRECAUTIONS · - Dose-Related Toxicity: Monitor cardiovascular and respiratory vital signs and patient's state of consciousness after injection of lidocaine hydrochloride ection.
+(5.1) - Methemoglobinemia: Cases of methemoglobinemia have been reported in association with local anesthetics use.
+See full prescribing information for more details on managing these risks (5.2) - Chondrolysis with Intra-Articular Infusion: Avoid Intra-articular infusions as there have been post-marketing reports of chondrolysis in patients receiving - such infusion.
+(5.4) Allergic-Type Reactions to Sulfites in Lidocaine Hydrochloride and Anaphylactic Reactions: Lidocaine hydrochloride injection without epinephrine does - not contain sodium metabisulfite.
+(5.6) Bisk of Systemic Toxicities with Unintended Intravascular or Intrathecal Injection; Unintended intravascular or intrathecal injection may be associated with systemic toxicities, including CNS or cardiorespiratory depression and coma, progression ultimately to respiratory arrest. - Aspirate for blood or cerebrospinal fluid (where applicable) prior to each dose and consider using a test dose of lidocaine hydrochloride injection, (5.7) ----- ADVERSE REACTIONS